hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 ## 2021-11-15 (Completed on 2021-11-16)

 👍 Kwak, H., Lee, C., Park, H., & Moon, S. (2010, April).
-What is Twitter, a social network or a news media?.
+[What is Twitter, a social network or a news media?](https://dl.acm.org/doi/pdf/10.1145/1772690.1772751).
 In *Proceedings of the 19th international conference on World wide web* (pp. 591-600).

 I skimmed through this paper.
 This study shows that on Twitter (1) follower distribution does not follow a power-law, (2) degree of separation is small, only 4.12, and (3) reciprocity is low.
 These characteristics deviate from known features of social network sites.
-This indicates that Twitter is more like a news sharing site than a social network site.
+This indicates that Twitter is more like a news sharing platform than a social network site.

 ## 2021-11-14 (Completed on 2021-11-16)

 1. Ellison, N. B., Steinfield, C., & Lampe, C. (2007).
-The benefits of Facebook “friends:” Social capital and college students’ use of online social network sites. *Journal of computer‐mediated communication, 12*(4), 1143-1168.
+[The benefits of Facebook “friends:” Social capital and college students’ use of online social network sites](https://onlinelibrary.wiley.com/doi/pdf/10.1111/j.1083-6101.2007.00367.x). *Journal of computer‐mediated communication, 12*(4), 1143-1168.

   I skimmed through this paper.
 The study finds a positive relationship between Facebook use and the formation and maintenance of social capital.

 2. Boyd, D. M., & Ellison, N. B. (2007).
-Social network sites: Definition, history, and scholarship. *Journal of computer‐mediated Communication, 13*(1), 210-230.
+[Social network sites: Definition, history, and scholarship](https://onlinelibrary.wiley.com/doi/pdf/10.1111/j.1083-6101.2007.00393.x). *Journal of computer‐mediated Communication, 13*(1), 210-230.

   I skimmed through this paper.
 It reviewed the history of social network sites worldwide and talks about the scholarship in this field.

 ## 2021-11-13 (Completed on 2021-11-15)